jiangdada1221/TCR2vec/README.md

 * Example scripts can be found under the [*scripts/*](https://github.com/jiangdada1221/TCR2vec/blob/main/scripts/run.sh)

 ## Contact
+Welcome for reporting bugs!
 We check email often, so for instant enquiries, please contact us via [email](mailto:jiangdada12344321@gmail.com).
 Or you may open an issue section.

 ## License